 - Are 5×5 Routines Good for Gaining Muscle Mass?

 - So, How Many Reps to Build Muscle?

 A Moderate Rep Range is Often Best

 Sets of anywhere from 4–40 reps will stimulate muscle growth quite well, but most research shows that doing 6–20 reps per set is the most efficient way to build muscle.
 Bodybuilders often use the middle of that range, favouring 8–12 reps per set.

 Of all the studies comparing rep ranges for muscle growth, the most famous is the study by Brad Schoenfeld, PhD, that we covered in our strength training article.
 It found that the same amount of muscle growth from doing seven low-rep sets as from doing three moderate-rep sets.

 - The strength training group did 7 sets of 3 repetitions.
 It took them 70 minutes to finish their workouts, and by the end of the study, they were complaining of sore joints and overall fatigue.
 Two of the participants dropped out of the study due to injuries.

 - The hypertrophy training group did 3 sets of 10 repetitions.
-It took them 17 minutes to finish their workouts, they were eager to do more lifting, they finished the study feeling fresh, and they gained the same amount of muscle size.
+It took them 17 minutes to finish their workouts, they were eager to do more lifting, they finished the study feeling fresh, and they gained the same amount of muscle mass.

 That caveat, of course, is that the group doing 7 sets of 3 reps gained quite a bit more 1-rep max strength, showing that low-rep training is indeed an important part of training for powerlifting.
-It’s just that for gaining muscle size, using moderate rep ranges is much safer, more efficient, and easier to recover from, allowing us to stimulate more overall muscle growth.
+It’s just that for gaining muscle mass, using moderate rep ranges is much safer, more efficient, and easier to recover from, allowing us to stimulate more overall muscle growth.